cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### Always monitor and verify the service instance behavior

 Organizations should always assume that a service may be misused.
-Organizations should avoid a false sense of security while assuming that well-designed services by well-trained teams will behave as designed from a security standpoint.
+Organizations should avoid a false sense of security when assuming that well-designed services by well-trained teams will behave as designed from a security standpoint.
 Instead, dynamic per-service-instance evaluation is required.
 Any service instance should be evaluated based on actual behavior and tagged with a proper **confidence level**, given how it acts in practice.
 Note that when one service instance is misused, other instances may remain intact.
 The evaluation of the **confidence level** may be based on parameters such as:

 1. Expected behavior of the service includes:
     * Expected requests that the service should or should not make to other services